Manado North Sulawesi, Indonesia Travel Guide

 Plan your trip based on your main interests, whether marine activities or land exploration.

-Staying connected is straightforward in Manado, with options for local SIMS and Wi-Fi access.
+Staying connected is straightforward in Manado, with possibilities for a SIM card from a local provider and Wi-Wi-fi availability.

 For remote areas like Bunaken, Wi-Fi might be slower or less consistent.